-Leslie Carleton has been teaching yoga since 1991.
-She trained first as an Iyengar instructor with Gabriel Halpern in Chicago (Yoga Circle), and over the next several years worked with many senior Iyengar teachers including Roger Cole, Manuso Manos and Jo Zukovich.
+Leslie Carleton (UVY founder and owner) has been practicing yoga for over 30 years and teaching for 25 years, and has somewhere around 10,000 teaching hours.
+She trained first as an Iyengar instructor with Gabriel Halpern in Chicago (Yoga Circle), and over the next several years worked with many senior Iyengar teachers.
 In the late nineties she found herself in an Ashtanga Vinyasa class with Tim Miller and was ecstatic with how liberating it felt to move!
 She continued to teach, blending Iyengar Yoga’s attention to alignment and safety, with Ashtanga Yoga’s breath guided movement.
-She completed Ashtanga teacher training with David Swenson in 2003 and later studied also with Shiva Rea, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
-What she teaches is essentially a form of Vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a balanced and creative flow practice.
+She completed Ashtanga teacher training with David Swenson in 2003 and later studied also with Shiva Rea, David Williams, Beryl Bender Birch, Schuyler Grant and other “innovators” of classic form.
+What she teaches in her vinyasa classes is essentially a form of vinyasa yoga that blends influences of Iyengar and Ashtanga traditions to create a balanced and creative flow practice.
 In July of 2011, Leslie had brain surgery to remove a tumor, and lost her right side balance nerve and much of the hearing in that ear.
 In the wake of this experience and its aftereffects, she has felt her own practice deepen and ripen into something sustainable and deeply personal.
 As a teacher, Leslie strives to offer her students a practice that is meaningful within a contemporary and personal context—the joy and fire of challenge tempered by intelligent alignment and our unique circumstances.
-Leslie lives in Thetford with her husband Greg, dog Suki, and has two mostly grown sons, Liam and Dylan.
+More recently Leslie "went back to school" and did a one-month, 200-hour intensive with Tias and Surya Little of Prajna Yoga in Santa Fe, and is now happy to call them "her teachers."
+She plans to do more training with Tias and Surya, and looks forward to integrating what she is learning into her ongoing classes.
+Leslie lives in Thetford with her husband Greg and has two (mostly) grown sons, Liam and Dylan.

 Sharon Comeau has been practicing yoga since 1999 and teaching since 2005.
 She started as an apprentice under Leslie Carleton’s fine tutelage, and received certification from Yoga Alliance in 2010, after studying with Deb Neubauer and Todd Norian.
 Sharon came to yoga from her interest in movement, as an athlete and dancer for most of her life.
 She started with Bikram Yoga, moved to the Upper Valley and in her yoga practice into vinyasa yoga, and her teacher training was in Hatha Yoga, focused on the Anusara School of Yoga.
 Known for her attention to detail, kind teaching, and heart-centered themes, Sharon is pleased to welcome yogis of all traditions and levels into her classes.